Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to modify any attribute of a specified unit.
 Note that this effects the unit itself, not just existing units.
 This means that even new units created will have the modified attribute.
 Refer to the [Attributes](../../../../general/attributes "Jump to: Game Mechanics > Attributes") section of the guide to see a list of modifiable attributes and what each of them does.
 The configurations for this effect are as follows:

 1. Quantity: The amount to modify by or a timer

-Some useful tricks with this effect:

-1. Changing the Amount of 1st Resource of a unit changes its population requirement
-2. Since the quantity field cannot take in fractional values, to modify an attribute by a fractional amount, use the division operation to your advantage. for example setting a value to `0.1` is the same as first setting it to 1 and then dividing by 10.
-Similarly, adding a value of 0.5 is the same as first multiplying the initial value by 10, adding 5 and then dividing by 10.
 2. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. Changing the Amount of 1st Resource of a unit changes its population requirement
-2. Since the quantity field cannot take in fractional values, to modify an attribute by a fractional amount, use the division operation to your advantage. for example setting a value to `0.1` is the same as first setting it to 1 and then dividing by 10.
-Similarly, adding a value of 0.5 is the same as first multiplying the initial value by 10, adding 5 and then dividing by 10.
 3. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. Changing the Amount of 1st Resource of a unit changes its population requirement
-2. Since the quantity field cannot take in fractional values, to modify an attribute by a fractional amount, use the division operation to your advantage. for example setting a value to `0.1` is the same as first setting it to 1 and then dividing by 10.
-Similarly, adding a value of 0.5 is the same as first multiplying the initial value by 10, adding 5 and then dividing by 10.

-Some useful tricks with this effect:

-1. Changing the Amount of 1st Resource of a unit changes its population requirement
-2. Since the quantity field cannot take in fractional values, to modify an attribute by a fractional amount, use the division operation to your advantage. for example setting a value to `0.1` is the same as first setting it to 1 and then dividing by 10.
-Similarly, adding a value of 0.5 is the same as first multiplying the initial value by 10, adding 5 and then dividing by 10.
 4. Operation: Add, Subtract, Multiply or Divide the given quantity

-Some useful tricks with this effect:

-1. Changing the Amount of 1st Resource of a unit changes its population requirement
-2. Since the quantity field cannot take in fractional values, to modify an attribute by a fractional amount, use the division operation to your advantage. for example setting a value to `0.1` is the same as first setting it to 1 and then dividing by 10.
-Similarly, adding a value of 0.5 is the same as first multiplying the initial value by 10, adding 5 and then dividing by 10.
 5. Attribute List: The attribute of a unit to modify

 Some useful tricks with this effect: